 Defining Inclusion in My Practice

-Inclusion, to me, is more than having all students in the same classroom.
-It is about creating a space where every learner feels valued, respected and supported in a way that allows them to thrive.
-During my practicum, I witnessed the power of inclusion when it works well: students with different abilities and needs contributing meaningfully to the classroom community.
-At the same time, I felt the challenges.
-Sometimes classroom routines, limited resources or my own inexperience created barriers to meeting each student exactly where they were.
+Inclusion, to me, means more than having all students in the same room.
+Itās about creating a learning environment where every student feels valued, respected and supported to thrive (BC Ministry of Education, 2019).
+During my practicum, I witnessed how powerful inclusion can be when it works well, students with different abilities and needs contributing meaningfully to a shared classroom community.
+Yet, I also experienced the challenges: limited resources, time pressures and my own inexperience sometimes created barriers to fully meeting each learner where they were.

 What I value most is how a PLN broadens my perspective.
-If I only surround myself with people who see teaching the same way I do, I’ll miss out on fresh ideas and meaningful challenges.
+If I only surround myself with people who see teaching the same way I do, Iāll miss out on fresh ideas and meaningful challenges.
 By intentionally seeking out diverse voices, Indigenous educators, disability advocates and multilingual teachers, I not only expand my teaching toolkit but also confront my own blind spots.
 As emphasized in the video below, giving students a voice in their learning helps ensure they feel seen, respected and included.
-Hearing students’ perspectives directly can highlight gaps in access or understanding that I might not notice on my own.
+Hearing studentsā perspectives directly can highlight gaps in access or understanding that I might not notice on my own.

 Looking Ahead